 3. Word and Phrase Consistency Issues

 Professional localization providers are equipped with computer-assisted translation tools that help translators achieve consistency by making sure that certain key terms are included and translated the same way every time.
-For example, if there are a few key words or sentences that are repeated in your eLearning, translation software can help ensure that they are translated the same way all throughout the eLearning content.
-If you use someone in house to translate your content, you will usually not benefit from the consistency that computer assisted translation tools provide.
+For example, if there are a few keywords or sentences that are repeated in your eLearning, translation software can help ensure that they are translated the same way all throughout the eLearning content.
+If you use someone in-house to translate your content, you will usually not benefit from the consistency that computer-assisted translation tools provide.

 4. Content Orientation

 Some languages that are read in different ways may need to be completely flipped around before they can be translated effectively.
 Those who read languages that are written from left to right usually look at the top left corner of a page and work towards the right.
-For languages that are right to left, such as Hebrew and Arabic, readers approach a document the opposite way.
+For languages that are right to leave, such as Hebrew and Arabic, readers approach a document the opposite way.
 Changing the orientation of your eLearning content in this way is complex and is often done incorrectly if it is handled in-house.
-It also often necessitates costly software that can negate any cost savings you gain from doing the work in house.
+It also often necessitates costly software that can negate any cost savings you gain from doing the work in-house.

 5. Cost of Translation